leocho1989/jsproject/README.md

 # Olympic games medals

 ## Background
 * Olympic games is happening in Tokyo at the moment, I am a big volleyball fan and like watching olympic games, especially volleyball.
-So I want to make a data visualization of Olympic games medals information.
+So I want to make a data visualization of Summer Olympic games medals information from 2000 to 2016.

 ## Functionality & MVPs